Sachaig/Sweatstream/README.md

+This forked project serves as a playground for me to practice testing and other stuff.
+The entirety of the initial project was created by me and three of my classmates.
+The following part is the original README:

 # origindigital

 This project uses Harmonia.
 Harmonia is a framework meant to serve as a foundation for every project following the React-Express-MySQL stack, as learned in Wild Code School.